 - Linked dashboards.
 You can add links to dashboards from your workload, and create pre-filtered, workload-relevant links to dashboards.

-- List of entities.
-Select the Entities tab to see the entities that make up the workload.
+- The Entities tab shows the entities that make up the workload.
 If you’ve used queries to dynamically select entities, the entity list will change over time.

 - Edit workload.
-Edit the workload to define which entities are part of the workload, and to link dashboards to the workload.
+Edit the workload to define the entities that are part of the workload and to link dashboards to the workload.